Sam Waterston: Early life and education

-Sam Waterston, the third of four siblings (Roberta, George, and Ellen), was born in Cambridge, Massachusetts.
-His mother, Alice Tucker (née Atkinson), a landscape painter, was of English ancestry and a descendant of passengers on the Mayflower.
-His father, George Chychele Waterston was a semanticist, language teacher, and an emigrant from Leith, Scotland.
+Sam Waterston was born in Cambridge, Massachusetts, the third of four children of George Chychele Waterston, a semanticist and language teacher, and Alice Tucker (née Atkinson), a landscape painter.
+Waterston's mother was of English ancestry, and a descendant of passengers on the Mayflower; his father emigrated to the U.S. from Scotland via England.
+His siblings are Roberta, George, and Ellen Waterston.

 Waterston attended high school at the Groton School, graduating in the class of 1958.
-He received a BA from Yale College, class of 1962.
+He earned a BA from Yale College, class of 1962.